darshan-sc/VisionLangCUSA/README.md

 [https://drive.google.com/drive/folders/1z5xDebGm3XYrfjlHV6r_Kl3r5SF23db3](https://drive.google.com/drive/folders/1z5xDebGm3XYrfjlHV6r_Kl3r5SF23db3)

-Alternatively, you can generate the JSONs from scratch using:
+Next, you can update the JSONs to appropriate paths using:

 ```
 json dataset script/dataset_gen.py
 ```

-Images and captions can be downloaded from the official Flickr30k source.
+Images can be downloaded from the official Flickr30k source.

 After preparing the dataset, you should have: